Registered Dietitian Nutritionist

 Complete the OSU Dietetic Internship Program, accredited by ACEND.
 We are a combined program, which means students earn a master's degree while completing their internship.

-Upon successful completion of both the master's degree and 1,000 hours of supervised practice required by the Dietetic Internship, interns are eligible to sit for the national registration exam.
+Upon successful completion of both the master's degree and 1,000 hours (temporary COVID requirement, normally 1,200 hours) of supervised practice required by the Dietetic Internship, interns are eligible to sit for the national registration exam.

 Pass the national registration exam administered by the CDR of the Academy of Nutrition and Dietetics.
 After registration, RDNs are required to complete 75-clock hours of continuing professional education over five year periods in order to maintain registration.
 Some states, including Oklahoma, require licensure to practice as a dietitian.